 A course providing students with the skills needed to define a research situation, construct the research model, collect and analyze data, generate and test the response or solution, and integrate the steps into a coherent project.
+(1)

-Prerequisites: BUAD 218 or COMM 350, BUAD 233, and INQ/HNRS 240 or permission.
+Prerequisites: BUAD 233, and INQ/HNRS 240 or permission.